 You can freeze the chicken pieces once they have been coated in breadcrumbs.

-To freeze, place the chicken pieces on the baking sheet in the freezer until they are well frozen, then transfer them to a ziploc bag and leave in the freezer.
+To freeze, place the chicken pieces on the baking sheet and open-freeze in the freezer until they are well frozen.
+Once the chicken is frozen, transfer the pieces to a Ziploc bag and leave it in the freezer.

 You can freeze the cooled orange sauce in a plastic container.